sinaRh99/sina-rahimi-digify/README.md

 - **Optimized performance**: The client only loads additional slices of data when needed, without preloading all pages or maintaining a heavy virtualized list.

 ---

+## Details to Take Note Of

+- The pagination component integrates seamlessly with filtering.
+  For example, if the user is on page **21** and applies filters that reduce the total number of pages, the pagination automatically adjusts itself to the new data and highlights the correct page.
+This works even when the URL query params are requesting an out-of-range page.

+- Searching, filtering, or changing the `perPage` value resets the infinite scroll state based on the correctly calculated `pageNumber`.

+- When a user is on a specific page and the screen resizes to mobile view, infinite scroll continues rendering content starting from that exact page.
+This ensures paginated data is not lost during the transition.

+- The search input remains responsive and does not lag while typing.
+This is achieved by debouncing updates to search params and handling them inside a `useTransition` component.

+- Switching between desktop and mobile view resets the state of the infinite scroll component.
+This prevents a large bulk of data from being rendered all at once during view transitions.